17 Colorful Things to Do in Old San Juan (Plus Day Trips)

 San Juan, Puerto Rico, is the birthplace of pina coladas.

-Yes, pina coladas originated in San Juan!
+Yes, pina coladas were invented in San Juan!

 Did you know that San Juan is the birthplace of pina coladas?